-The Booted Eagle (Hieraaetus pennatus) was recorded five times (five individuals) in the study area during the observations in July 2020, April 2021, and June 2021.
-Of these five individual crossings, two occurred within the Direct Impact Zone, two occurred within Zone C, and the fifth occurred within Zone B.
+Booted Eagle (Hieraaetus pennatus) was recorded five times (five individuals) in the study area during observations in the months of July 2020, April 2021, and June 2021, with one of these records occurring within the Direct Effect Zone.
+Of the remaining four individual crossings, three occurred outside of the Impact Zones with the WPP (distance greater than 2 km from the location of the nearest wind turbine of the study project) and the fourth occurred within Zone B.

-The European Honey Buzzard (Pernis apivrous) was recorded four times (a total of five individuals) in the study area during observations during the months of August 2020 and May 2021, with one of the total records being a two-individual crossing and occurring outside the Zones of Effect with the WPP (distance greater than 2 km from the location of the nearest wind turbine of the study project).
-Of the remaining three single recordings (one individual crossing per flight/recording), one was made within the Direct Effect Zone, the second was made within Zone B and the third was made outside the Zones of influence with the WPP (distance greater than 2 km from the location of the nearest than 2 km from the location of the nearest wind turbine Direct Effect Zone, the second was made within Zone B and the third was made outside the Zones of influence with the WPP (distance greater than 2 km from the location of the nearest wind turbine of the project under study).
+The European Honey Buzzard (Pernis apivorus) was recorded three times (three individuals) in the study area during the observations in the months of August 2020 and May 2021, with one individual passage of these occurring within Zone B, the second individual passage of these occurring within Zone C and the third individual passage occurring outside the Zones of Influence with the WPP (distance greater than 2 km. from the location of the nearest wind turbine of the project under study).

-In conclusion, for all the above species no active nest was detected near the project area, nor was the presence of a nest in the field site perceived from their movements, thus there is no need to design nesting and feeding areas as provided by No.2 of the Ministry Decision 8353/276/E106.
+In summary, for all the above species no active nest was detected near the project installation area, nor was the presence of a nest in the field survey area perceived from their movements, therefore the need for designing nesting and feeding zones as stipulated by No. 2 of the EIA 8353/276/E106 does not arise.

-Apart from the above species, which, based on their protection status and other criteria that they meet and were analyzed in the previous sections, deserve further analysis, two of the most common raptor species in Greece (although they are not species of Annex I of Directive 2009/147/EK), the buzzard (Buteo Buteo) and the Common Kestrel (Falco tinnunculus), as well as the Eurasian sparrowhawk (Accipiter nisus) were observed in the area.
-The two common species mentioned above were recorded several times in the study area (buzzard: nine times with ten individuals passing) (Common Kestrel twice with two individuals passing), while the Eurasian sparrowhawk was observed four times in the area with six individuals passing, its flights being usually low-altitude flights (characteristic of the species).
-The above three species are not Annex I species of Directive 2009/147/EK.
+Apart from the above species, which, based on their protection status and other criteria that they meet and were analyzed in the previous sections, require further analysis, two of the most common raptor species in Greece (although they are not species of Annex I of Directive 2009/147/EC), the Common Buzzard (Buteo Buteo) and the Common Kestrels (Falco tinnunculus), as well as the Eurasian Sparrowhawk (Accipiter nisus), were observed in the area.
+The two common species mentioned above were recorded several times in the study area (hawk: 14 times with 15 individuals crossing) (rock shrike three times with three individuals crossing), while the Eurasian Sparrowhawk was observed six times in the area with nine individuals crossing, its flights being usually lowaltitude flights (characteristic of the species).
+The above three species are not Annex I species of Directive 2009/147/EC.

-Apart from the raptor species, as well as the Black Stork, whose flights were described above, a description of the other species of interest found in the area is given below.
+In addition to the raptor species, and the black-headed stork, whose flights were summarized above, a description of the other species of interest recorded in the area follows.

-The Nightjar (Caprimulgus europaeus) was recorded twice (two individuals) in the study area during the observations in May 2021 and June 2021.
+The European Nightjar (Caprimulgus europaeus) was recorded twice (two individuals) in the study area during the observations in May 2021 and June 2021.